a1gorhythm7/Mini-theory-about-consciousness-origin/README.md

 The core of CST is the causal order, a network that’s made of events and the correlations between events.
 In this network, if event A can make a difference to event B, then A precedes B in the set’s hierarchy ($A \prec B$).

 In CST, the geometry of the universe emerged from the number of causal links.
 The “Space” of what we feel is the volume stacked by the discrete “spacetime atoms”, while time is the inescapable logical sequence in which these atoms snap into existence.
+It is these atomic causal effects that make the the connectivity of consciousness across the NREM sleep and structural & pathological changes in the brain consistent.

 ## The Physics of "Now": Consciousness as an Approximate Simultaneity Slice

 How is the conscious "self" anchored in the physical timeline?
 In General Relativity, there is no global "now."
 However, within CST, we can model the conscious state as a specific substructure within the global causal set: an Approximate Simultaneity Slice.

-Formal Definition:
+Definition:

 Let the universe be a causal set $\mathcal{C}$.
 The conscious entity at subjective time $t$ is a sub-poset $\mathcal{O}_t \subset \mathcal{C}$ that satisfies: